OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-vue.md

 ## Update the app

-1. In your code editor, open the folder **My Office Add-in** that Yo Office created at the root of your Vue app.
+1. In your code editor, open the folder **My Office Add-in** that Yo Office created at the root of your Vue project.
 In that folder, you'll see the manifest file that defines the settings for your add-in: **my-office-add-in-manifest.xml**.

 2. Open the manifest file, replace all occurrences of `https://localhost:3000` with `https://localhost:8080`, and save the file.

-3. Open the file **index.html** (in the root folder of your Vue app), add the following `<script>` tag immediately before the `</head>` tag, and save the file.
+3. Open the file **index.html** (in the root folder of your Vue project), add the following `<script>` tag immediately before the `</head>` tag, and save the file.

     ```html
     <script src="https://appsforoffice.microsoft.com/lib/1/hosted/office.js"></script>